Cobram

 In terms of cultural diversity, Cobram records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Cobram's cultural diversity aligns with the broader region, with 83.4% being citizens, 81.7% born in Australia, and 85.9% speaking English only at home.
-Christianity is the predominant religion in Cobram, comprising 57.1%.
-The 'Other' category is overrepresented in Cobram at 2.2%, compared to 0.7% regionally.
+Cobram's cultural diversity was found to align with its wider region, with 83.4% of residents being citizens, 81.7% born in Australia, and 85.9% speaking English only at home.
+Christianity was the predominant religion in Cobram, comprising 57.1% of the population.
+The most significant overrepresentation was in the 'Other' category, with 2.2% compared to 0.8% across Victoria's rest.

 Frequently Asked Questions - Diversity